Heloma Durum [Treatment & Pictures]

 - If it is between the toes, then it is a heloma molle.

-- A heloma durum is usually found on pressure areas.
-These areas include the ball of the foot, under the first toe, the fifth toe and on top of the toes (especially if you have hammertoes).
-A callus occurs in the forefoot, but is usually very spread out under the big toe, and between the bases of toes 2 through 4.
+- A heloma durum is usually found in pressure areas.
+These areas include the ball of the foot, under the first toe, the fifth toe, and on top of the toes (especially if you have hammertoes).
+A callus occurs in the forefoot but is usually very spread out under the big toe and between toes 2 through 4.

 - Both commonly occur together- it is necessary to take the callus down then pop out the corn.